-Toshiba’s target audience aims at the two ends of the computer using spectrum, Cowan said, with millenials and seniors squarely in the company’s sites.
-Cowan said the price point and should help bring in the young folks, In addition, that generation understands the cloud and can make the most out of the device.
+Toshiba’s target audience aims at the two ends of the computer using spectrum, Cowan said, with millennials and seniors squarely in the company’s sights.
+Cowan said the price point should help bring in the young folks; in addition, that generation understands the Cloud and can make the most out of the device.

 Cowan also sees people buying the laptop for their parents because it is low-priced and simple to use.

 Toshiba is also not ignoring the traditional Chromebook customer: the student.
 The company is working to that distribution angle again hyping the idea that the larger screen size is more beneficial for students to do their work.